pierrejdsouza/eks-container-day-custom/05 - Build Images.md

 ```

 5. Repeat these steps for ecsdemo-nodejs and ecsdemo-crystal
+6. Check and verify that your image has been uploaded/pushed to the ECR repository.
+You can do this by going to the ECR page in the AWS Management Console.

 If you get an error message saying you have "No auth credentials", do the following
 ```